Guitarman9119/Raspberry-Pi-Pico-/Devlog/Devlog #1 Doing Binary to Hex and Decimal on Pi Pico/README.md

-#Binary to Hex and Decimal on Pi Pico
+# Binary to Hex and Decimal on Pi Pico
-1